 Assist with the discovery of relaxation techniques.
 Not to avoid circumstances, people, or places that remind them of the traumatic incident.
 Take the time to handle daily issues so that they do not become a source of stress.
-Determine where you can get help, such as from family and friends.
+Determine where you get help such as from family and friends.

-Is a trauma nurse the same as an ER nurse?
+Is trauma nurse the same as an ER nurse?

 While ER nurses may handle trauma patients in small and mid-sized hospitals, a trauma nurse is a specialist who solely works in trauma rooms and assists the trauma team of physicians and lab experts.